PierreENOlivier/datascience_portfolio/docs/02-description_projects.md

+# Projects in this portfolio

-# Short Description of the projects included in this portfolio
+Here I will provide a short description of each project included in this portfolio.

 ## Project 1 - How to build simpler network models using unsupervised machine learning